-Top court paves way for same-sex marriage in Taiwan
+Taiwan step closer to being first in Asia for same-sex marriage

-(CNN)Taiwan's top court has cleared the way for the island to recognize same-sex marriage.
+(CNN)Taiwan's top court has cleared the way for the island to become the first place in Asia to grant same-sex couples the right to marry.

-The Constitutional Court ruled Wednesday that current laws, which say that marriage is between a man and a woman, violate the constitution.
+The country's Constitutional Court ruled Wednesday that current laws, which say that marriage is between a man and a woman, violate the Constitution.

 The panel of judges has given the island's parliament, known as the Legislative Yuan, two years to amend or enact new laws, which could potentially make Taiwan the first place in Asia to allow same-sex marriage.

+"I hope that the legislators will have the moral courage to pass same-sex marriage into law, however it is hard to predict how long it will take, at this moment," she said.
+"The opposition toward gay marriage in Taiwan won't just gladly accept it and give up the debate, so the debate will continue."

+Draft legislation is already making its way through Taiwan's Parliament but it has stalled.

-"We feel that this is a huge success for the LGBT and marriage equality movement in Taiwan," said Wayne Lin, an activist who runs an LGBT hotline in Taiwan.
+"We feel that this is a huge success for the LGBT and marriage equality movement in Taiwan," said Wayne Lin, an activist who runs an LGBT hotline on the island.

 "We want to amend the Civil Code so same-sex couples can get married... our target is to complete this whole process within this year."